 - Business credit cards

-SBA loans available include the 504, 7(a) and Express loan or line of credit.
+Available SBA loans include the 504 and the7(a) loan or line of credit.

 How to Get a Business Loan in NC

-When you’re wondering how to get a business loan in NC, you’ll first need to organize what you’ll need to apply for a loan.
-Though requirements vary by lender, these can include bank account statements, profit-and-loss statements, tax returns and corporate documents, among others.
+Though requirements vary by lender, these can include bank account statements, profit-and-loss statements, tax returns and corporate documents.
 You’ll also need to meet minimum qualification requirements, including credit score, time in business and annual revenue.
+Lenders will also want to review your cash flow to see how much income stays in your bank account vs. goes out.

-While larger financial institutions are often the first places entrepreneurs turn to for funding, due to attractive interest rates and loan terms, qualifying for one of these loans can be challenging – even if you have great personal credit.
-That’s why more and more small business owners are turning to alternative lending platforms for their funding needs.
+While larger financial institutions are often the first places entrepreneurs turn to for funding, qualifying for one of these loans can be challenging – even if you have great personal credit.
+That’s why more and more small business owners are applying with alternative lending platforms for their funding needs.

-Compared to conventional lenders, alternative lenders can offer streamlined applications, fast financing and quick repayment structures.
-While financing terms are typically shorter and interest rates higher, many small business owners can qualify thanks to less strict requirements.
+Compared to conventional lenders, alternative lenders offer streamlined applications, fast financing and quick repayment structures.
+While financing terms are typically shorter and interest rates less competitive, many small business owners can qualify thanks to less strict requirements.

 Applying for Alternative Financing Through Fast Capital 360